lsst-sqre/sqr-057/index.rst

    NAME      PROVIDER
    default   gcp

-Snapshots incrementally back up data from persistent disks.
+Snapshots incrementally backup data from persistent disks.

 Velero backup and schedule
 ==========================

-For on-demand backups use the ``velero backup`` command, for scheduled backups use ``velero schedule``.
+For an on-demand backup use the ``velero backup`` command, and for an scheduled backup use the ``velero schedule`` command instead.

-**Example 1**: Schedule a backup of the entire application namespace every day with expiration time set to 30 days.
+**Example 1**: Schedule a backup of the entire application namespace every day with an expiration time set to 30 days.

 .. prompt:: bash$ $,# auto